 Are you looking for the best luaus in Ko Olina Oahu?
 Keep scrolling for this honest Paradise Cove luau review in Ko Olina.

-This Ko Olina Paradise Cove Luau review contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Ko Olina Paradise Cove Luau review was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Are you trying to decide which luau in Ko Olina you want to book for your next Oahu vacation?

 We recently attended the Paradise Cove Luau and wanted to share our honest review with you.